-"Self-contained (mild, moderate, or severe) regular campus" is an instructional arrangement/setting for providing special education and related services to a student who is in a self-contained program for 50% or more of the regular day on a regular school campus.
+"Self-contained (mild, moderate, or severe) regular campus" is an instructional arrangement/setting for providing special education and related services to a student who is in a setting other than general education for 50% or more of the regular day on a regular school campus.
+For funding purposes, mild/moderate will be considered at least 50% but no more than 60% of the student's instructional day, and severe will be considered more than 60% of the student's instructional day.